 Adolescence often brings about various behavioral changes in dogs as they go through hormonal and developmental transitions.
 Common behavioral issues in adolescent dogs may include excessive chewing, destructive behavior, separation anxiety, territorial aggression, or leash pulling.

-7.2. and behavior modification
+7.2.
+Positive reinforcement training and behavior modification

-Positive reinforcement training can be highly effective in addressing and preventing behavioral problems in adolescent dogs.
+Positive reinforcement training techniques can be highly effective in addressing and preventing behavioral problems in adolescent dogs.
 Reward-based training methods, such as treats, praise, and play, are used to reinforce desired behaviors, while unwanted behaviors are ignored or redirected.

 Consistency, patience, and clear communication are key when training your adolescent dog.
 Consider enrolling in a puppy or adolescent dog training class to learn effective training techniques and receive guidance from experienced trainers.